This is our review of the British Airways ‘On Business’ loyalty programme.

 As soon as you hit the threshold for the next tier, you are moved up.
 You retain that tier for the rest of the current calendar year and all of the following year.

 You can occasionally agree to waive your points for a cash discount.
 A saving of ‘5% or more’ on the ticket price will be available on ‘selected flights’ if you choose not to earn points on your booking.
 This is a better deal for most people but your chances of flying on a route offering a discount are slim.
-The only route discount currently offered to me is to Badajoz in Spain and this hasn’t changed in at least 18 months!
+For 18 months the only route discount offered to me was to Badajoz in Spain and even this has now disappeared!

 You should note that, when you have multiple flights on one booking, the earning system can get a little chaotic.
 This is because BA has to make a notional split of the cost of your ticket between each individual leg.
 This often makes little sense when you look at the points received.